iamchrisdela/laravel-autocrud/README.md

 # Laravel AUTO CRUD Package

-A Laravel package to generate CRUD scaffolding inspire by Symfony's make:crud.`.
+A Laravel package to generate CRUD scaffolding inspire by Symfony's make:crud.
+---
+## Features

+- Generates **laravel  controller, Blade, Route** for CRUD operations (Index, Create, Edit, Show).
+- Supports dynamic form generation based on the model's fillable fields.
+- Easy to use with a single Artisan command.
 ---

 ## Installation